 Frequently Asked Questions About Fuel Pump Filter

 First, you need to locate out where exactly is the fuel pump filter is located in your vehicle.
-Usually electric filters are either located inside or close to the tank or at the back of the car – it depends on the manufacturer and model of the car.
+Usually, electric filters are either located inside or close to the tank or at the back of the car – it depends on the manufacturer and model of the car.

-This is very important, first you need to disconnect the battery before you start the cleaning procedure because as it is an electric pump, any small spark can ignite the fuel.
+This is very important, first, you need to disconnect the battery before you start the cleaning procedure because as it is an electric pump, any small spark can ignite the fuel.

 While disconnected the battery, you need to stop fuel from gushing out of the disconnected fuel pipes.
-For blocking the fuel pipes you can either insert an old pencil, thin cocks or rubber bungs or something that is handy and can fit your fuel pipes.
+For blocking the fuel pipes you can either insert an old pencil, thin cocks or rubber bungs, or something that is handy and can fit your fuel pipes.

 Yes, Make sure all filters are cleaned by washing them with fresh petrol.
 Always use fresh petrol when cleaning the filters.
 Properly clean the filters; make sure there is no dirt or other contaminants.

 When cleaning the filters, check for the sealing gaskets and make sure they are in a good condition.
 If they are not in a good condition, replace them.
-Damaged gaskets would result in fuel leakage during its functioning.
+Damaged gaskets would result in fuel leakage during their functioning.

 Once you are done with the cleaning of filters, fix them back to their original position with the screws provided.
-Make sure you don’t over tighten the screws of the cover.
+Make sure you don’t over-tighten the screws of the cover.